CTR is one of the key indicators of push notifications effectiveness, and its improvement is challenge #1 for many marketers.

 The more targeted your messages are, the higher CTR you’ll get.

 Define the main audience segments for your application and create different messages for each of them.
 Different people treat the same news differently.
-You may create them with the help of Tags and Filters.
+You may create them with the help of our state-of-art segment builder.

-How many push notifications should an app send to maximize their CTR?
+- How many push notifications should an app send to maximize its CTR?

 The perfect frequency of push notifications varies from industry to industry.
 Ideally, you should dive into your app statistics to determine the right frequency.

 🛒 E-commerce apps send 12 pushes per week, targeting their active users or those who haven’t opened the app for the last 7 days.

 This number doesn’t include transactional messages (such as order status updates) — only promotional pushes.

 🏋️ Fitness apps send even fewer notifications: 10 pushes per week.

 ▶️ As for media apps, their usual frequency varies.
 Some of the Pushwoosh clients send 30 notifications per day and receive 3–4% CTRs.
 Others deliver 30 pushes per week and get comparable CTRs.